dagra/mirror-neurons-acq/README.md

 ### Single Simulation
 The figures bellow depict the desirability curves of the actions and the trial lengths with and without the mirror system.
-The solid vertical line signifies the the moment of the lesion, whereas the dashed vertical line is the time of recovery, i.e. the time when the _"cat"_ found the new optimal strategy.
+The solid vertical line signifies the moment of the lesion, whereas the dashed vertical line is the time of recovery, i.e. the time when the _"cat"_ found the new optimal strategy.